FarrasArias/temp_CC_Metalab/Compute Canada MMM Setup.md

 pip install --no-index --upgrade setuptools   # probably not necessary

 ```
-4. Then we must install all requirements.
-The requirements.txt file can be found [here]().
+4. Then we must install torch
 ```sh
 pip install torch==1.6.0
 ```
-> **Note:** if possible, make sure to use the --no-index flag to install from the Compute Canada Wheels
+> **Note:** if possible, when installing other dependencies you might need, make sure to use the --no-index flag to install from the Compute Canada Wheels

 > **Note:** Maybe the 2 following steps can now be ignored, since we're always working with StdEnv/2020 now.